 Not All Goods Can Be Bargained For

-Fixed price shops with clearly marked signage and price tags are generally off-limits.
-That isn’t to say I haven’t tried before, the worst you will hear is no. Also, Government emporiums are notoriously fixed priced attracting a large number of tourists uninterested in bargaining.
+Fixed-price shops with clearly marked signage and price tags are generally off-limits.
+That isn’t to say I haven’t tried before, the worst you will hear is no. Also, Government emporiums are notoriously fixed-priced attracting a large number of tourists uninterested in bargaining.
 Another version of these is called “cottage shops”.
-And finally, prepackaged goods sold in India are all fixed price.
+And finally, prepackaged goods sold in India are all fixed prices.
 This includes bottled beverages, mobile phones, music, cosmetics, and boxed foods to name a few items.
 A preset price (inclusive of taxes) is stamped somewhere on the package.
 It’s rare that a merchant will sell under the M.R.P. or Maximum Retail Price, but it does happen occasionally.

 What Works, What Doesn’t, What Irritates

-- Avoid taking a taxi, tuk-tuk, or rickshaw to the market or specific shop if possible.
+- Avoid taking a taxi, tuk-tuk, or rickshaw to the market or a specific shop if possible.
 Drivers earn a commission just for dropping you, regardless of which shop you buy from.
 You’ll be paying extra right from the start because of this arrangement.
-Begin a negotiation by telling the shopkeeper no-one brought you to the shop or you did not come with a driver.
+Begin a negotiation by telling the shopkeeper no one brought you to the shop or you did not come with a driver.

 - Buying the first item at the first shop is a sure-fire way to overpay.
-Get an idea for how much an item(s) generally costs by browsing several shops either fixed-price or pay as you wish before settling on one merchant.
+Get an idea of how much an item(s) generally costs by browsing several shops either fixed-price or pay-as-you-wish before settling on one merchant.